Skip to main content

 Production environments need to be protected from artifacts that have not passed the required quality checks.
 The risk to organizations is too great.
 Stages make it easier to control access to artifacts through the pipeline.
 Here are the stages commonly found in use.

-1. Development > build first stores artifact in a hosted repository
+1. Development > Build first stores artifact in a hosted repository

-2. Testing > release candidates are promoted for quality testing
+2. Testing > Release candidates are promoted for quality testing

 3. Production > artifacts made available to production environments